 The Anon Logan is one of the most comfortable helmets we have tried, and it earned a score to match other high scorers of the group.
 Its low weight and low profile make the helmet less noticeable and easier to wear, especially for those who do not enjoy the feeling of riding in helmets.

 Thanks to a few critical construction and adjustment features, the Logan is barely noticeable when riding.
 The low weight allows it to maintain riding comfort when traveling across bumpy terrain or riding in the terrain park.
 There's no bobblehead effect that often accompanies heavier helmets.
 The Logan also uses a BOA Fit System to make micro-adjustments in the fit around your head.
 Adjustable dial systems are pretty standard in snow helmets these days, and we strongly recommend them.
 The Logan has a different and functional dial placement compared to other models.
-The dial is actually located on the shell which makes it easier to access and operate with gloves on.
+The dial is located on the shell, making it easier to access and operate with gloves on.
 The adjustment system evenly distributes pressure across your head to avoid any pressure points and provides a secure fit.

-The Logan also has a very versatile fit across a variety of head shapes.
-This is not something every brand is able to accomplish, and most brands generally favor a certain head shape.
+The Logan also has a very versatile fit across various head shapes, which is not something every brand can accomplish.
+Most brands generally favor a particular head shape.
 This helmet has a magnetic buckle that makes taking the helmet on and off easy and can even be quickly performed with one hand gloved hand.

-The earpads and general padding provided with this helmet are thin but provide a nice and supple next-to-skin feel.
+The earpads and general padding provided with this helmet are thin but offer a pleasant and supple next-to-skin feel.
 The earpads do lack specific contours to support wearing earbuds.
-We experienced some ear pain when using earbuds and the pads which led to frequent micro-adjustments.
-Aside from use with earbuds, the Logan is a comfortable helmet for all-day riding.
+We experienced some ear pain when using earbuds and the pads, which led to frequent micro-adjustments.
+But if you don't plan to use earbuds, the Logan is a comfortable helmet for all-day riding.

-The Logan helmet provides some serious ventilation because of the 10 fixed vents, Wavecel construction, and easy-to-remove ear pads.
-As part of our testing, we hiked up 700 vertical feet of steep terrain and were thoroughly impressed with how well this helmet moved excess heat.
+The Logan helmet provides some serious ventilation because of the ten fixed vents, Wavecel construction, and easy-to-remove ear pads.
+It earned a respectable score in this metric.
+We hiked up 700 vertical feet of steep terrain as part of our testing and were thoroughly impressed with how well this helmet moved excess heat.